sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ## You will learn

-- How to create a CAP project
+- How to create a CAP project.
-- How to add a domain model
+- How to add a domain model.
-- How to create services
+- How to create services.
-- How to add data to your database
+- How to add data to your database.

 ## Prerequisites

-You have configured the SAP Business Application Studio.
+You've configured the SAP Business Application Studio.
 Follow the steps in the [Set Up SAP Business Application Studio for Development](set-up-bas) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 > This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).